 Guard Your Heart

+Guard Your Heart is passionate about sharing the Gospel of Jesus Christ and equipping believers to live, with a true heart, for the glory of God.
 The heart is the inner core of a person.
-From it flows the thoughts, feelings, desires, and choices that define who we are and what we value.
-Jesus said, “For where your treasure is, there your heart will be also.
+From it flows the thoughts, feelings, desires, and choices defining who we are and what we value.
+Jesus said, “For where your treasure is, there your heart will be also.”
 (Matthew 6:21)

 The call to guard the heart may sound cliché but is a daily admonition given for nurturing and protecting the new heart placed within (2 Corinthians 1:23).
-The call to guard the heart is to keep it untangled from the ways of the world and the deceitfulness of sin (Hebrews 3:13).
-It is a call to remain faithful to the Lord of Glory, the result of which is love, joy, and inward peace unmatched by the world.
+Our response to guarding the heart keeps it untangled from the ways of the world and the deceitfulness of sin (Hebrews 3:13).
+The call is to remain faithful to the Lord of Glory results in love, joy, and an inward peace unmatched by the world.
 About the call to guard the heart the Apostle Paul penned the following words:

 In flow with Paul’s admonition is the biblical theme adopted for this site, which is: “Guard your heart above all else, for it determines the course of your life.”
 (Proverbs 4:23 NLT)

-Guard Your Heart is about walking apart from the ways of the world; it is about living free from the power of sin and from those who glory in their shame; it is about walking on the pathway of righteousness where the peace of God keeps our hearts and minds in Christ Jesus.
+Guard Your Heart is about living apart from the ways of the world; it is about living free from the power of sin and from those who glory in their shame; it is about walking on the pathway of righteousness where the peace of God keeps our hearts and minds in Christ Jesus.
+It is about walking on the pathway of righteousness for his namesake (Psalm 23:3).

-Jim encourages everyone visiting Guard Your Heart to earnestly seek God through the Bible as the first choice for all instruction and questions about spiritual life.
-(John 16:13; Psalm 1:1-6)
+Jim encourages everyone visiting Guard Your Heart to earnestly seek God through the Bible as one’s first choice for all instruction and questions about spiritual life.
+(John 16:13; Psalm 1:1-6) But if an article posted on this site is a blessing, give all honor and praise to the One who abundantly blesses all.

 The Heart – Seat of Holy Affections